User experience (UX) is best described as:

 Designed how users would expect

 One such feature is the navigation.
-Users expect the navigation to be consistent no matter where they are in the site.
-If the navigation changes depending on the page they are on this can cause confusion.
-Examples of how this may go wrong include offering different links at different points in the journey, or changing the location or shape of the navigation entirely.
+Users expect the navigation to be consistent no matter where they are on the site.
+If the navigation changes depending on the page they are on, this can cause confusion.
+Examples of how this may go wrong include offering different links at different points in the journey or changing the location or shape of the navigation entirely.

 Little Greene Paint Company using a consistent navigation